-Each week we will practice gentle mindful movement and either a sitting or lying down practice.
+Each week we will practice gentle mindful movement and sitting and lying down practices.
 We will have time and space to talk about what we are experiencing and to look at some of the theory behind mindfulness and its relevance in our lives today.

 This ancient practice of mindfulness is more useful than ever as we navigate these troubled times.
 What does it mean to be really present for ourselves?
 To really know what is going on for us, moment by moment, instead of our more usual habits of minimising, denying, avoiding, judging or railing against our experience?
 And in making space to acknowledge and befriend our own experience, how does this impact on our relationships with others and with whatever circumstances we find ourselves in?

 Cultivating mindfulness can help us to build inner resilience, keeping us grounded as we meet whatever comes with compassion for ourselves and each other.

 Helen worked as a post primary school teacher on and off from 1980 to 2019.
 She worked mainly in the Community and Comprehensive school sector, in the area of learning support.
 She was a member of the Visiting Teacher Service to the Traveller Community from 1997-2007.

 Helen trained as Systemic and Family Therapist with The Clanwilliam Institute in the ’90s, while also completing a post-graduate Diploma in Psychology.
 She is a member of the PSI.
 Between teaching posts she worked in the community and voluntary sector, including as a project manager for people in recovery from addiction and Acting Centre Director in the Fingal Centre for the Unemployed, and in second chance education with the Irish National Organisation for the Unemployed (INOU).